 Where the Hell Have you Been, the Day is Half Over

 I can remember coming in early to work–around 6am–at 3Com in the late 1980’s.
-It was completely quiet and I had gone to leave a note on one of Kirby Hansen’s desk on a hot item–not wanting it to get caught behind the wall of morning email–and I was surprised to find him already there working in silence.
+It was completely quiet and I had gone to leave a note on Kirby Hansen’s desk about a hot item–not wanting it to get caught behind the wall of morning email–and I was surprised to find him already there working in silence.

 “Wow, your whole team is in early,” I remarked.